Want to learn how to fly RC helicopters? Do you want to eventually be able to pilot like this guy? :

 But this is only the beginning.
 You can repeat the same for rolls, half flips, and hard drops – most maneuvers you can conceive of.
 It might be difficult at first, but once you have enough practice, this will become second nature and you will start doing it back to back!

 If you have made it this far and especially if you have mastered hard-stops, I would say you are ready to start learning ‘tick-tocks’.
 The ‘tick-tock’ is a really advanced maneuver and will require a lot of time to really get used to.
-It has plenty of variations in itself and you could mix and match tick-tock variations all day long to create an amazing display of aerobatics!
+If you have mastered this, you must have pretty much mastered how to fly RC helicopters by now It has plenty of variations in itself and you could mix and match tick-tock variations all day long to create an amazing display of aerobatics!

 Before you learn to do a full blown tick-tock, I recommend that you learn how to do rainbows.
 Rainbows are essentially a gradual and long tick-tock variation.
 After you get really used to that variation, proceed to a slow, short tick tock.
 Master that before heading to learn the quicker version.